-The module aims to enable you to develop a deep understanding of building defects and pathology and to develop your ability to recognise the causes of obsolescence and dilapidations in buildings.
-You will consider the different types of decay which affect building materials and look at approaches to building management and options for effective maintenance.
-The module will also consider different approaches to building re-use and renewal and to carbon reduction technologies which can be incorporated into a variety of building types.
+The module aims to enable students to develop a working knowledge of building defects and pathology and to develop their ability to recognise the causes of decay in historic buildings.
+Students will consider the different types of deterioration which affect building fabric and look at approaches to building management and options for effective repair.
+The module provides a review of current methods of investigation and testing and of determining options for repair.

 The module aims to provide students with a deep and critical knowledge of the law, policy and regulation frameworks that apply to listed and heritage buildings, both within the UK and in a European context.
 In particular the module covers law relating to the protection and alteration of buildings, including the design of contiguous new builds and to conservation and heritage areas.
 The module also introduces students to economic principles insofar as they apply to the historic environment and considers the case for protection and conservation and the economic instruments used in the private and public sector to make decisions relating to conservation of the built environment.
 Assessment is through coursework.